dblyon/deamidation/README.md

     - Number_of_Peptides_per_RawFile.txt (number of peptides available for calculation of deamidation for N and for Q)
     - Bootstrapped_values.txt (all the deamidation percentages calculated by e.g. 1000 bootstrap iterations, which are subsequently used to calculate the mean, std, and CI for shown in "Deamidation.txt")
     - Protein_deamidation.txt (deamidation on the protein level, to be used with restraint since there usually are few data to acquire meaningful results, therefore no bootstrapping is applied)

+The "R_plot.R" script contains code that uses "Deamidation.txt" and "Number_of_Peptides_per_RawFile.txt" to create a BarPlot with STD as error bars, and includes the number of peptides used for the respective deamidation calculation.

 # Citation
 Publication will be referenced here.